openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/naspd07z_0_0.md

 ### Parameter 2: Motion Enable

 This parameter is configured the motion detected if enable or not.
 '0' - Motion detected disable.
 '1' - Motion detected enable.
+Default: Enable
 The following option values may be configured, in addition to values in the range 0 to 1 -:

 | Value  | Description |